swang373/pyxrdcp/README.md

 # pyxrdcp

 The files composing the real and simulated datasets analyzed by the Compact Muon Solenoid (CMS) experiment are distributed globally and in large part accessed using the XRootD protocol.
 A common task is the bulk transfer of files from one data center to another in order to reduce the latency for those analysts further from CERN and provide a measure of redundancy.
-In such a large collaboration, there are probably tools which already exist for this purpose, but in my ignorance of them I've created this quick and dirty wrapper around the `xrdcp` command line utility.
+In such a large collaboration, there are probably tools which already exist for this purpose, but in my ignorance of them I've created this simple wrapper around the `xrdcp` command line utility.

+*Keep in mind that this project is in no way endorsed by or affiliated with the official XRootD project.*

 ## Installation